latticework/jali/project/ISSUE-TEMPLATE-INSTRUCTIONS.md

 The `Enhancement` form should only be used by `core-contributors`;
 others should use the `Idea` form.
 An `Enhancement` represents a change to the product.
-Every change must be formally introduced as an `Enhancement` before a PR can be triaged.
+Every feature change must be formally introduced as an `Enhancement` before a PR can be triaged.

 #### Enhancement Instructions